Alexoner/AI-cheat-sheet/questions/dataScienceQuestions.md

 Now the problem is we don't have a even Bernoulli distribution.
 How to simulate Bernoulli(1/2) out of Bernoulli(C)?

-The key is use conditional probability with independent trial, a.w.a random process!
+The key is use $conditional probability$ with independent trial, a.w.a random process!
 Toss the coin, a.w.a call the function GOD, twice, if the outcome sequence {A₂} is in {00, 01, 10, 11}, of which 01 and 10 share the same probability!
 Then P(A=01 | A in {01, 10}) = (A=10 | A in {01, 10}) = 1/2.